InseeFrLab/docs.onyxia.sh/admin-doc/openid-connect-configuration.md

       # Example: If using Keycloak with Google OAuth as an identity provider, you might want
       # to preselect Google as the login option using `"kc_idp_hint=google"`.
       #
       # ⚠️ This string is appended as-is.
-Ensure it's properly URI-encoded.
+Ensure it is properly URI-encoded.
       # If adding multiple parameters, separate them with `&`.
       #
       # Example: `"foo=foo%20value&bar=bar%20value"`
       oidc.extra-query-params: "..."

-      # Optional: Specifies the expected audience value in the Access Token.
+      # Optional: Specifies the expected audience (`aud`) value in the Access Token.
       # If provided, Onyxia will validate the `aud` claim in the token and reject
-      # requests where it does not match (or include an entries that match if it's
+      # requests where it does not match (or does not include a matching entry if `aud` is an array).
-      # an array).
       oidc.audience: "..."

       # Optional: Specifies the OIDC scopes requested by the Onyxia client.